 When you bought your home, did it have a tag on it saying that it would leak once every two years, or did that surprise you when it flooded?
 Many topline digital transformation efforts focus on innovation but fail first to address or to help define fundamental business needs and business expectations.
 It doesn’t matter what you are doing, if you are not meeting essential business needs, then the business will fail, and you will fail.
 If you do not meet the business expectations (many stakeholders can be involved in this with differing opinions), your efforts will show as partial and incomplete.
 The result often shows up in unforeseen expenses, budgetary competition, security events, disasters, and outages.

-Maslow’s Hierarchy Matters
+Maslow’s Hierarchy Matters in Digital Transformation

 The transformation of an organization of any size resides within the hearts of the people.
 You could think of it as the “self-actualization portion of the pyramid” of many individuals, pointed towards a common goal.
 Maslow’s Hierarchy of Needs is a fascinating study of humans’ needs and wants.
 It shows us a few powerful insights: